-Pale Blue Dot is a not for profit arts-science collaboration aimed at raising public awareness about a range of environmental and social concerns through exhibitions, publications and events.
+Pale Blue Dot is a not for profit arts-science collaboration aimed at raising public awareness about a range of environmental and social concerns through exhibitions, workshops, publications and events.

 We are exploring how art can help communicate complex scientific messages and make them accessible to a wider public audience, because: